SakshiMakwane/missingskill-learning/README.md

 - Scope
 - Act as a container
 - objects
-- Normal declareation using function name
+- Normal declaration using the function name
 - Function can be assigned to a variable.
 - function can be return from another function
-- function retuns a function
+- function returns a function

 Synatx:
 ``` JAVASCRIPT